Key Tips to Overcome Chronic Stress

-Exercise to feel good.
-Pounding in a workout will make matters worse, go for a relaxing walk or any activity that gets you moving but enhances your energy, not zapping it.
+- Exercise to feel good.
+Pounding in a workout will make matters worse.
+Try a relaxing walk, or any activity that gets you moving but enhances your energy, not zapping it.

 Find Your Happy

 While these steps are simple in understanding, they aren’t always as easy to implement.
-If you’d like guidance on finding balance and living your ideal life, my Health Coaching may be for you.
-To explore what’s possible, email me at Samantha@simplywellcoaching.com and let’s talk!
+If you’d like guidance on finding balance and living your ideal life, Health Coaching may be for you.
+To explore what’s possible, email me at Samantha@simplywellcoaching.com to schedule a FREE 20 minute Discovery Call!

 For more information, check out Adrenal Fatigue Solution where you can explore adrenal fatigue symptoms, causes and treatment options in-depth.
 Also, take a few minutes to take the quiz and learn where you fall in the realm of adrenal fatigue.
 The e-book is highly informative so don’t miss it!